 Asian Pacific Journal of Environment and Cancer is an international, open access, and peer-reviewed journal publishing the full range of topics in Environment and occupational Cancer, from basic cancer researchers to clinical aspect of cancer diagnosis and treatment.
-The APJEC is published by the not-for-profit West Asian Organization for Cancer Prevention (WAOCP) with the aim of presenting a portfolio of scientific research in the Occupational and environmental cancers, air pollution, environmental and occupational carcinogens, prevention and control of carcinogenic agents, exposure management of carcinogens, etc. In-depth reviews and short communications that offer perspective views of the recent advances and hypotheses in the field of Occupational and environmental cancers, The main criterion for the acceptance of a manuscript is scientific excellence.
+The APJEC is published by the not-for-profit West Asian Organization for Cancer Prevention (WAOCP) with the aim of presenting a portfolio of scientific research in the Occupational and environmental cancers, air pollution, environmental and occupational carcinogens, prevention and control of carcinogenic agents, exposure management of carcinogens, etc.

 Articles published in Asian Pacific Journal of Environment and Cancer are 'open access'.
 A universally accepted definition of the term is provided in the Bethesda Statement on Open Access Publishing in 2003: